-New housing at Woodilee is being developed by a consortium of house builders and the Woodilee-Village website provides information about this development.
-This site also has links to individual house builders.
+New housing at Woodilee is being developed by a consortium of house builders and the Woodilee Residents Association website provides information about this development.

 Friends of Lenzie Academy (FOLA125) is a sub-group of Lenzie Academy Parent Council, which currently consists of parents, carers and teachers.
 The ‘125’ title comes from the fact that the school celebrated its 125th anniversary in 2011.
 FOLA125 has been established to raise funds for the benefit of the provision of education and enhancement of facilities provided at Lenzie Academy.

 Zanshin Kai is a Shotokan Karate club based in the Kirkintilloch, Bishopbriggs and Lenzie areas of East Dunbartonshire and Glasgow in Central Scotland.
 Shihan Kenny Davis 7th dan is the Head Instructor and he has been running the club for around 30 years.